 The ridge trail (Richard Hayes Phillips Trail) has blue markers and runs 2.3 miles from the Thomas Mountain cabin to the summit of Cat Mountain at 1,956-feet.
 Footing is more difficult than the other trails and hikers should be prepared for the longer, more challenging trek.

 The yellow trail to Cat Mountain also follows a dirt road most of the way.
 From where the orange trail turns to ascend Thomas Mt., continue straight on the yellow trail for 2.2 miles to the intersection with the ridge trail (You will pass the intersection with the red trail at 1.5 miles).
 Follow the ridge trail for 0.40 miles to the summit of Cat Mt.
 The summit offers a stunning 270° view of Lake George and the Adirondacks.
 The last third of the yellow trail is rocky and has less stable footing.
 Please note that two sections of the yellow trail are re-routed and one is closed to avoid heavily eroded areas.
 Please stay on marked trails.

-The red trail is the newest and most challenging trail, which drops steeply from the summit of Cat Mt. (following blazes) for 0.4 miles before it levels off for 0.25 miles, then descends again gradually for 0.35 miles to a ravine.
+The red trail is the most challenging trail, droping steeply from the summit of Cat Mt. (following blazes) for 0.4 miles before it levels off for 0.25 miles, then descends again gradually for 0.35 miles to a ravine.
 It then undulates for 0.3 miles until it reaches Edgecomb Pond, where it turns left (west) and follows a dirt road for 0.5 miles.
 (Turning right takes you to Edgecomb Pond Rd and the trail to The Pinnacle.)
 Just past the gate, the trail turns right (north) and continues on the dirt road to the intersection with the yellow trail.